dokryconn/Dokters-Prescription/README.md

 ## Optional* "Dokter’s Prescription" Hotkeys

-The optional hotkey shortcuts listed below can be added to the script by editing **`Dok's Rx Pad.AHK`**.
+The optional hotkey hotkeys listed below can be added to the script by editing "**Dok's Rx Pad.AHK**" script located in `Dok's Rx Cabinet\Dok's Rx`.

-_*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for instructions on how to activate the following optional shortcuts:_
+_*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for instructions on how to activate the following optional hotkeys:_

 ### A-Z Launch/Toggle Programs:
-- These shortcuts are __disabled by default__ but can be customized to your preference by editing the **`Dok's Rx Pad.AHK`** script.
+- These hotkeys are __disabled by default__ but can be customized to your preference by editing the **`Dok's Rx Pad.AHK`** script.
-- These shortcuts will launch a specified program if it is not currently running, **OR** toggle the program window if the program is currently running, using the following hotkeys:
+- These hotkeys will launch a specified program if it is not currently running, **OR** toggle the program window if the program is currently running, using the following hotkeys:
   - **`[WIN+SHIFT+** *letter key* **]`**
     - i.e. **`[WIN+SHIFT+A]`**; **`[WIN+SHIFT+B]`**; **`[WIN+SHIFT+C]`**; etc.

 _*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for more info on this._

 ### 0-9 Launch/Toggle Programs
-- These shortcuts are __disabled by default__ but can be customized to your personal preference by editing the **`Dok's Rx Pad.AHK`** script.
+- These hotkeys are __disabled by default__ but can be customized to your personal preference by editing the **`Dok's Rx Pad.AHK`** script.
-- These shortcuts will launch a specified program if it is not currently running, **OR** toggle the program window if the program is currently running, using the following hotkeys:
+- These hotkeys will launch a specified program if it is not currently running, **OR** toggle the program window if the program is currently running, using the following hotkeys:
   - **`[WIN+** *number key* **]`**
     - i.e. **`[WIN+1]`**; **`[WIN+2]`**; **`[WIN+3]`**; etc.

  _*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for more info on this._

 ### Mouse Click Hotkeys
-- These shortcuts are __disabled by default__ but can be customized to your personal preference by editing the **`Dok's Rx Pad.AHK`** script.
+- These hotkeys are __disabled by default__ but can be customized to your personal preference by editing the **`Dok's Rx Pad.AHK`** script.
 - These hotkeys will trigger mouse clicks on specified screen coordinates and return the mouse position to it's original position.

  _*[Go to the **Customizing Scripts** section](#customizing-scripts) below, for more info on this._

-##### OPTIONAL ABLETON LIVE SHORTCUTS:
+##### OPTIONAL ABLETON LIVE HOTKEYS:
 - **MIDI ARRANGEMENT OVERDUB BUTTON**
   - `ALT+O`
 - **AUTOMATION ARM BUTTON**